haskell/happy/doc/introduction.rst

 and compiler writers can use the different types of parser to tune their compilers.
 The types of parser supported are:

+#.
+   .. _item-default-backend:

-#. “standard” Haskell 98 (should work with any compiler that compiles Haskell 98).
+   “standard” Haskell 98 (should work with any compiler that compiles Haskell 98).

 #. standard Haskell using :index:`arrays`